Facts & Figures

 shows where the TSX and TSXV rank relative to other global exchange groups in terms of capital raised in the mining sector in 2014.

-Learn about the country-wide impact of mining from the Mining Association of Canada and Natural Resources Canada.
+Learn about the country-wide impact of mining from the Mining Association of Canada and Natural Resources Canada, including in NRCan's 2016 Minerals and Metals Fact Book.
 View NRCan's 12 KEY FACTS on the Minerals and Metals Sector.